Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 - `./build.ps1 -Target Deploy -Configuration Release -ScriptArgs '--Site=Orchestrators','--App=ServerlessMicroservices.FunctionApp.Orchestrators','--Env=Prod'`
 - `./build.ps1 -Target Deploy -Configuration Release -ScriptArgs '--Site=Trips','--App=ServerlessMicroservices.FunctionApp.Trips','--Env=Prod'`
 - `./build.ps1 -Target Deploy -Configuration Release -ScriptArgs '--Site=Passengers','--App=ServerlessMicroservices.FunctionApp.Passengers','--Env=Prod'`

+## Seeding

+The .NET `ServerlessMicroservices.Seeder` project contains a seeding command that can be used to seed `drivers` and `passengers` using the `Drivers APIs` and `Passengers APIs` respectively.

+**Please note** that the `seed` command will seed drivers only if there are no drivers and will seed passengers only if there are no passengers in the solution's database.

+The `seed` command takes 5 non-optional arguments i.e. `ServerlessMicroservices.Seeder.exe seed https://ridesharetripsfunctionapp.azurewebsites.net getdriversfunctioncode postdriversfunctioncode getpassengersfunctioncode postpassengersfunctioncode`

+- Deployment Base URL
+- GetDrivers Function Code
+- PostDrivers Function Code
+- GetPassengers Function Code
+- PostPassengers Function Code